 Yes, those little plastic straws we get in our drinks add up to a huge problem.
 When placing an order for a cold drink, tell the waiter that you do not need a straw.
 If you really can’t drink without one, check out options for reusable straws.
 You can purchase stainless steel, glass, and paper straws from various online shops.

 Bring Your Own Containers

 Ordering food for takeaway?
 Bring your own reusable containers and ask the restaurant to put your food in those instead of the plastic or polystyrene ones.
 If you order a lot of takeaway, consider investing in a set of reusable utensils so that you can also refuse the plastic disposable ones.
-Wooden or bamboo forks, knives, and spoons would be easy to carry in your purse or backpack.
+Wooden or bamboo forks, knives, and spoons would be easy to carry in your purse or clear backpack.
 Ordering a coffee to-go?
 Bring your own mug or thermos.
 The disposable cups the coffee shops use may look like paper, but they are often lined with plastic and come with plastic lids.
 Avoid all of the plastic by bringing your own mug!